limshoonkit/WFGY/Avatar/README.md

 <td width="50%" valign="top">

 ### 🧠 Language Behavior Can Be Engineered
-Avatar is not only about nicer text, but about behavior as a designed surface.
+Behavior is treated as a designed surface, not just prettier text.

 [Read more](./highlights/language-behavior-can-be-engineered.md)